VDA5050/VDA5050/VDA5050_EN.md

 For ease of integration, AGV vendors shall supply an AGV factsheet that is detailed in [Factsheet Section](#616-topic-factsheet).

-### 6.1.3 Notation of enumerations
+### 6.1.3 Notation of fields, topics and enumerations

+Topics and fields in this document are highlighted in the following style: `exampleField` and `exampleTopic`.
 Enumerations shall be written in uppercase.
-These values are enclosed in the document with single quotes.
+These values are enclosed in single quotation marks in the document.
-This includes keywords as in `actionStatus` ('WAITING', 'FINISHED', etc.).
+This includes keywords such as in the `actionStatus` field ('WAITING', 'FINISHED', etc.).

 ### 6.1.4 JSON data types